Noozhawk’s ParentNooz Camp Guide is officially here and we made sure to make things easy when planning your child’s summer!

 Q: What is the staff to child ratio?

 A: We have 3 Chef Educators and 8 volunteers for 24 campers.
 Campers are divided into younger kids and older kids.

 Q: What is the best part, in your opinion, about your camp or program?

 A: The food!
 Tasting, discovering, trying new flavors.
 Deciding whether a tomato is a fruit or a vegetable.
 Sitting at the table and having long, lingering conversations.

 Q: In what ways is your camp or program educational?

-Q: What is the price range of your camp and do you offer scholarships?
+Q: What is the age and price range of your camp?
+Do you offer any scholarships?

 A: Our camps are for K-3rd and 4th-6th.
 5-day camps are $325.
 Camps during the week of July 4 are $260.
 Extended day (3:00-5:00) costs $75 for the week.